-Interviewer: What local leisure facilities are available to you?
-Do you use them?
+Interviewer: What recreational facilities are there in your local area?
+Do you make use of them?

-Interviewer: Why is it important to set apart time for fun, leisure and recreation?
+Interviewer: Why do you think it’s important to have time for fun, leisure, and relaxation?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project “Summer screen time alternatives».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Activities to replace screen time”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of the two ways of ‘detoxing’ from digital devices;
+- mention the advantages (1–2) of the two alternatives to screen time;

-- mention the disadvantages (1–2) of the two screen time alternatives;
+- mention the disadvantages (1–2) of the two alternatives to screen time;

-- express your opinion on the subject of the project – which activity to replace screen time you would prefer and why.
+- express your opinion on the subject of the project – which of the activities to replace screen time presented in the pictures you’d prefer and why.